Cook Cup Criteria

 The prize presentation

-The winner will receive a large engraved silver cup at Indiana Landmarks’ annual Rescue Party in Indianapolis, with complimentary admission for two to the event, as well as recognition in Indiana Preservation magazine and in a release to media.
+The winner will receive a large engraved silver cup at Indiana Landmarks’ Annual Meeting and Awards Ceremony, held each September in Indianapolis, as well as recognition in Indiana Preservation magazine and in a release to media.